Senior Faculty Recruitment

 Usually, the application documents should include a CV, a list of publications, and an overview of courses taught and lectures/conference presentations given.
 Please see the respective position announcement for detailed information on the required application documents.

 WU is an equal opportunity employer and seeks to increase the number of its female faculty members.
 Therefore, qualified women are strongly encouraged to apply.
 In case of equal qualification, female candidates will be given preference.
 WU has established an Equal Opportunities Working Group, which is involved in all selection proceedings pursuant to § 42 of the Universities Act 2002.
+The Equal Opportunities Committee is intended to counteract discrimination by university bodies on the basis of gender, ethnicity, religion or worldview, age, or sexual orientation.

 Any travel expenses incurred for giving a candidate lecture or participating in a hearing at WU will be refunded according to the applicable WU guidelines and directives.